srilalitha55/FORAGE-VIRTUAL-EXPERIENCE/COGNIZANT/Agile Methodology Job Simulation/README.md

 In this job simulation, I gained hands-on experience in Agile project management and applied Agile practices to real-world scenarios.The objective was to demonstrate an understanding of Agile methodologies, including Scrum and how they could be applied to improve the development process.

-Below are the tasks I completed as part of this simulation:
+Below are the tasks I completed as part of this simulation :

 Created a Comprehensive Presentation on Agile vs. Waterfall Methodologies